-While part of how we think about the world is a conscious or semi-conscious thought process – "she was nice" or "cute dog" would probably both fall into this category – a lot of how the mental processes about how we perceive the world is unconscious.
+While part of how we think about the world is a conscious or semi-conscious thought process – "she was nice" or "cute dog" would probably both fall into this category.
+But many of our mental processes about how we perceive the world are unconscious.

 Also, our brain is sluggish.
-We are taking every single shortcut we can find, saving lots of energy over time.
+We take every shortcut we can find, saving lots of energy over time.
 One of the shortcuts we are using to understand the world is associations.

-The important things to understand before you keep reading are:
+Two things to understand before you keep reading are:

-- This is an unconscious process
+- This process is unconscious

 Why are networks of associations relevant in marketing?

-Getting people to feel used to be about making them upset or happy or sad.
+Getting people to feel something used to be about making them upset or happy or sad.
 Now you might start to realise there's another very effective way.
 You can make your audience feel in line with your goals without them even knowing – only because of how you package your message.
 If you create your message with the brain in mind, you can piggyback on neuroscience to get people engaged.

-- Compare how you feel about the environment
+Compare how you feel about:

 The two cases above are good examples of how the packaging of "the same" message or idea can differ significantly in how it makes us feel.

 The nine most common associations to "immigrants", when tested among Americans*, consists of five positive and four negative connections:

-- + Opportunity
+- Opportunity (+)

-- + Better Life
+- Better Life (+)

-- + Nation of Immigrants
+- Nation of Immigrants (+)

-- + Hard Working
+- Hard Working (+)

-- + American Dream
+- American Dream (+)

-- – Law Breakers
+- Law Breakers (-)

-- – Government Benefits
+- Government Benefits (-)

-- – Don't speak English
+- Don't speak English (-)

-- – Don't pay taxes
+- Don't pay taxes (-)

 *Westen & Greenberg, Quinlan, Rosner, 2008 Handbook for Progressive Messaging

-Some cases where the network of association matter
+Some cases where networks of association matter

 Instead, some brilliant packing of activism is the concept of "pro-life" created by the American conservatives.
 The term "pro-life" activates the same, or similar, neural networks in our brains as when we think about positive stuff.
-This activation has nothing to do with our feelings towards abortion (yet), but because the term "pro-life" creates positive associations in our brains.
+This activation has nothing to do with our feelings towards abortion (yet), but the term "pro-life" creates positive associations in our brains.
 Few sane human beings want to be "anti-life".
 (Therefore, the opponents have started to rebrand this group as "anti-choice" or "anti-free choice").

-There are two lessons to learn in this – one about net-neutrality and one about engagement
+There are two lessons to learn in this – one about net neutrality and one about engagement.